by Mark Pitstick MA, DC

 * * * * * * *

 I was blessed to grow up in a neighborhood that was half “white” and half “black.”
-(I used quotation marks around those terms because no one is really all white or all black.
-People who are differing shades of tan, light brown, medium brown, and dark brown are called black by some people.)
+(I use quotation marks around those terms because no one is really white or black.
+People have so many different shades of tan, light brown, medium brown, dark brown, and white.
+Might we finally get past outward differences and focus on the inner soul, energy, and consciousness?)

-At a recent high school reunion, my friend Warren – a tall African American – reminded me that we held hands while walking to kindergarten together because we were scared.
-On other days, I walked with two or three African American girls and we talked and laughed all the way.
-I’ve been to African American funerals and been involved in weddings.
-(I was easy to spot in the line of best men of brothers who big afros.)
+At a recent high school reunion, my friend Warren – a tall African American man – reminded me that we held hands while walking to kindergarten together because we were scared.
+On other days, I walked with two African American girls; we talked and laughed all the way.
+I’ve been to African American funerals and wedding parties.
+(I was easy to spot in the line of best men with big afros.)

 A dear friend in grade school was from Korea.
 Our Lutheran minister and his family were Chinese.
-During the last 30 years, I have become friends with three Native Americans who are spiritual wisdom teachers.
-In short, I grew up appreciating the richness and differences among different people.
+During the last 35 years, I have become friends with three Native Americans who are spiritual wisdom teachers.
+In short, I grew up appreciating the richness, strength, and beauty in diversity.

-And, as a result, I know that racism is more common than most realize.
-Friends in mixed race marriages experience negativity that ranges from stares to rude comments or worse.
-One of my godsons, a 6 ½ foot tall, 270 pound African American, is routinely pulled over in his neighborhood by the police.
-He is one of the most gentle, intelligent, loving, and creative people I know.
-The police ask, ‘What are doing in this (nice and largely white) neighborhood?’
+As a result of the above, I know that racism in the U.S. is more common than most realize.
+Friends in mixed race marriages experience negativity that ranges from prolonged stares to rude comments.
+One of my godsons, a 6 ½ foot tall, 270 pound African American man, is routinely pulled over in his neighborhood by the police.
+Elkan is one of the most gentle, intelligent, loving, and creative people I know.
+The police ask, ‘What are doing in this (upper scale and largely white) neighborhood?’
 He answers, “Going to my mom’s house just down the street.’
-She is a physician with more degrees than me and we’ve been dear friends since junior high school.
+A dear friend since junior high school, Debra is a physician with more degrees than me.

-Many years ago, she and I looked at all the racial strife – we were fifteen years old when Dr. Martin Luther King was murdered – and came up with a great plan.
-What if many people intermarried for just a few generations?
-After that, most people would be a beautiful cocoa brown and skin color would be an afterthought.
-It’s slowly happening.
-Notice the number of attractive biracial people with awesome looking eyes, facial structure, and other great features.
+Many years ago, we discussed all the racial strife – we were fifteen years old when Dr. Martin Luther King was murdered – and came up with a great plan.
+If many people intermarried for just a few generations, most people would have a beautiful cocoa brown skin color.
+It’s slowly happening; just notice the number of ultra-attractive biracial people these days.

-“Susan”, a long time patient of mine and 78 year-old retired RN, isn’t all white but clearly isn’t a single race.
-We were talking about racial injustice struggles in our nation and she said, “My grandmother was pure blood Cherokee.
-My father was part black and white.
+Susan, a long-time patient of mine and 78 year-old retired RN, and I were talking about racial struggles.
+She said: “My grandmother was pure Cherokee.
+My father was part black and part white.
 My mother was part white and part Native American.
 What does that make me?
-The blacks don’t want me, the whites won’t have me, and the Indians say ‘she doesn’t look like us.’”
+The blacks don’t want me, the whites won’t have me, and the Indians say ‘She doesn’t look like us.’”

-Her comments reminded me of all the minor and major suffering caused by trivial differences in the amount and position of a pigment in the skin.
+Her comments reminded me of all the suffering caused by trivial differences in the position of pigment in the skin.
 How did such a relatively unimportant detail become such a big deal to so many people?

-As we talked further, Susan said: “If you hear a baby crying in the room next door, you don’t hesitate to see if he or she is OK – you run over there to help the little one.
-And you certainty don’t think about whether it is a black, brown, red, yellow, or white-skinned baby before you move.
-People need to learn to give others a chance – no matter what their outward differences – instead of automatically reacting based on their skin color.
+As we talked further, Susan said: “If you hear a baby crying next door, you don’t hesitate to see if he or she is OK – you run over there to help the little one.
+And you certainly don’t think about whether the baby is black, brown, red, yellow, or white-skinned before you move.”
+I heartily agree.
+People just need to get to know each other instead of automatically reacting based on their skin color, age, sexual orientation, hair style, etc.

-Similarly, my friend Bernie Siegel MD was a surgeon who has written eloquently about the uninformed stance of judging others by their skin color.
-‘After I cut through the initial layer of skin’ he has said, ‘all the rest looks the same.’
+My friend and colleague Bernie Siegel MD was a surgeon who has written eloquently about the uninformed stance of judging others by their skin color.
+He wrote, ‘After I cut through the initial layer of skin, all the rest looks the same.’
+How boring would life be if all flowers were the same shape and color?

-It’s 2020, for God’s sake.
-Might we see more clearly what is truly important and live in peace?
+It’s 2025, for God’s sake.
+Might we see more clearly what is truly important and live in peace, respect, and appreciation?

 * * * * * * *